Aware Senior Care Blog

 Time to call 9-1-1 – If you or someone you are with is experiencing one or more of these symptoms, even if the symptoms go away, call 9-1-1 and get to the hospital immediately.
 Check the time so you’ll know when the first symptoms appeared.

-Also be aware of the following:
+Also be aware of the following signs of a stroke:

-- Sudden difficulty understanding what is being said
+- Difficulty understanding what is being said

 - Sudden severe headache that does not stop